SudoKy0t0/SudoKy0t0.github.io/_posts/2026-01-26-htb-lacasadepapel-writeup.md

 Psy Shell v0.9.9 (PHP 7.2.10 — cli) by Justin Hileman
 $
 ```
-The exploit works, however, we don't get a bash shell.
-Instead, we obtained a [Psy](https://psysh.org/) Shell which is an interpreter for PHP code, similar to python's interactive shell.
+The exploit works, however, I don't get a bash shell.
+Instead, I obtained a [Psy](https://psysh.org/) Shell which is an interpreter for PHP code, similar to python's interactive shell.
 This means we have to execute commands using php language.

-We can try with the most common PHP calls to achieve command execution, such as system() or exec() however, these will fail.
+I can try with the most common PHP calls to achieve command execution, such as system() or exec() however, these will fail.

 ```bash
 Psy Shell v0.9.9 (PHP 7.2.10 — cli) by Justin Hileman